Gros Horloge

 The Renaissance facade represents a golden sun with 24 rays on a starry blue background.
 The dial measures 2.5 m in diameter.
 The phases of the moon are shown in the oculus of the upper part of the dial.
 It completes a full rotation in 29 days.
-The week days are shown in an opening at the base of the dial with allegorical subjects for each day of the week.
+The days of the week are shown in an opening at the base of the dial, with allegorical subjects for each day.

 The Gros Horloge has featured in paintings by J. M. W. Turner and the French impressionist Léon-Jules Lemaître.